Cozy Peach Kitchen

 Plant-based protein staples

-Quart sized glass jars filled with legumes and beans
+Quart sized glass jars filled with legumes and beans.

 I like to keep at least 4-5 kinds of beans on hand at a time.
 Keep peanut butter or edamame on hand for quick snacks and meals.

-• Black-eyed peas: hummus, bowls
+• Black-eyed peas: black-eyed pea hummus, black eyed pea veggie bowls

 Grains